matteoepitech/Valka/README.md

 This programming language is a personal project I’m working on in my spare time to get familiar with LLVM technology.
 It’s heavily inspired by C and borrows some syntax from Rust.
 Enjoy!

+## Dependencies
+If you want to use **ValkaC** (Valka Compiler), be sure to have these dependencies installed on your computer:

+- [clang](https://clang.llvm.org/) – for linking with the C runtime
+- [llc](https://llvm.org/) – for generating native assembly from LLVM IR

 ## Build

 To build the compiler `valkc` for `Linux` or `MacOS` run this: